ocean-next/MEDWEST60/src_config/making-of-Config.md

 ### Vertical grid:
   `eNATL60` uses a 300 level grid.
-In the `MEDWEST60` configuration we only need 212 of these levels to reach the deepest bathy
+In the `MEDWEST60` configuration we only need 212 of these levels to reach the deepest bathy.
+See also [here](https://github.com/ocean-next/MEDWEST60/blob/main/02_Config.md)

 ### Initial conditions